bez4pieci/berlin-buergeramt-appointments/README.md

    - Displays a message in the console and plays a sound
    - Sends an SMS notification (if configured) with the link to the service, so you can quickly book the apartment even if you're not at your computer.
 3. If no appointments are available, it checks again after the specified intervalval

+### Notes

+- MacOS and Linux computers will not enter sleep mode while this script is running

 ## Prerequisites